 Modularity is often referred to as a mechanism which allows phenotypic diversification by allowing different anatomical parts to evolve in relative independence (Hansen, 2003; Zelditch & Goswami, 2021).
 Our results constitute first evidence that modularity may indeed have a role in the evolution of disrupted symmetry, here in the head and mandibles of grasshoppers.
 This potential link between conspicuous asymmetry and modularity had, to our knowledge, only been suggested once before (Churchill et al., 2019), but never tested using separate left-right modules.
 Interestingly, one study also reported an asymmetric modular pattern in the context of hybridization (Parr et al., 2016), in non-conspicuously asymmetric animals (dogs and dingoes).
 This may hint at one possible way for conspicuous asymmetry to start appearing, with hybridization disrupting integration and modularity patterns within each species.
 Genetic assimilation has been suggested (Palmer, 1996, 2004) as another avenue for appearance of conspicuous asymmetry, which would not necessarily require modularity.

 It is our opinion that exploring the link between conspicuous asymmetry and modularity is of interest in at least two broad evolutionary questions.
 First, conspicuous asymmetries and their evolution remain largely understudied compared to subtle asymmetries, particularly compared to FA.
 Understanding how ancestrally symmetrical structures can evolve to break the classical bilaterian symmetrical bauplan locally, while maintaining overall symmetry seems like a major, yet unexplored, aspect of phenotypic diversification (Palmer, 1996).
 Second, conspicuous asymmetries, which constitute a kind of "internal" diversification of homologous structures, would be a good model to test the idea that modularity is key in phenotypic diversification.
-We suggest three possible avenues to test this: (i) By comparing modularity levels of the same structures between related species either showing conspicuous asymmetry or not, with the expectation that "asymmetric species" should show stronger left-right modularity as well as stronger modularity between symmetrical and asymmetrical structures, compared to "symmetric species". (ii) In species which have segmentally homologous structures, some of which are conspicuously asymmetric while others not (e.g. arthropod appendages), with the expectation that the asymmetrical structures would have stronger left-right modularity compared to their symmetrical homologs. (iii) Across clades and across structures, the strongest left-right modularity should be found in structures in which the left and right sides achieve different functions, intermediate modularity should be found in structures showing left-right differences allowing them to achieve a common function, and the lowest left-right modularity may be found in structures in which the left and right sides are physically tightly connected.
-We hope that this study, which is restricted in terms of taxonomic scope and conspicuous asymmetry type, may in the future motivate other groups to also explicitly look at the link between modularity and conspicuous asymmetries.
+This could be tested in at least three complementary ways: (i) By comparing modularity levels of the same structures between related species either showing conspicuous asymmetry or not, with the expectation that "asymmetric species" should show stronger left-right modularity as well as stronger modularity between symmetrical and asymmetrical structures, compared to "symmetric species". (ii) In species which have segmentally homologous structures, some of which are conspicuously asymmetric while others not (e.g. arthropod appendages), with the expectation that the asymmetrical structures would have stronger left-right modularity compared to their symmetrical homologs. (iii) Across clades and across structures, the strongest left-right modularity should be found in structures in which the left and right sides achieve different functions, intermediate modularity should be found in structures showing left-right differences allowing them to achieve a common function, and the lowest left-right modularity may be found in structures in which the left and right sides are physically tightly connected..

 Figure legends